Guide

 • Need to include multiple images in one upload: compress images first, then combine using JPG to PDF

-If your end goal is a document submission rather than an image upload, you may get better results by converting optimized images into PDF using JPG to PDF and then applying PDF Tools to meet portal limits.
+If your end goal is a document submission rather than an image upload, you may get better results by converting optimized images into PDF using JPG to PDF and then applying PDF Compressor to meet portal limits.

 Image size has two components: pixels and format